CMPUT291F18MP2/Mini-Project-2/README.txt

     * rfurrer - Ryan Furrer

 Collaborators:
-    * Our group did not collaborate with anyone else
+    * Our group did not collaborate with anyone else for the project
+    * Travis(continuous integration checker) setup was adapted from Ryan Furrer's mini project 1 which was made by Nathan Klapstein

 Information Sources:
     * Class notes